- Cats: Genkiness, excitability, occasionally irritation. Usually accompanied by a Cat Smile.

 - Hiroki Komachi from Chu Bra grows cat ears and tail whenever he's nervous, which is the result from being surrounded by girls who deal with underwear on daily basis.

 - Tsubasa Hanekawa of Bakemonogatari develops feline characteristics after being possessed by a 'meddlesome cat' who would take control after an accumulation of severe stress.

 - Maron/Jeanne does this several times in the Kamikaze Kaitou Jeanne manga.
 Usually when thinking of Kaitou Sinbad.

-- Tsumiki in Acchi Kocchi.
+- Tsumiki in Place to Place.

-- In Kotoura-san—from Haruka's point of view, at least—Manabe's entire head often goes into werewolf-mode when he's feeling lustful.
+- In Kotoura-san, from Haruka's point of view at least, Manabe's entire head often goes into werewolf-mode when he's feeling lustful.

 - In a 1930s Popeye cartoon, a Mae West expy is brazenly flirting with Popeye and smacking around Olive Oyl, who finally downs a can of spinach and momentarily sprouts cat ears while yowling and hissing!

 - In the Bugs Bunny short "The Hare-Brained Hypnotist", after Elmer learns to perform a Hypnotic Gaze and tries it on Bugs, Bugs reverses the hypnosis and mind-controls Elmer into acting like a rabbit.
-Elmer's ears grow into rabbit-like ears to set up a role-reversal scene.
+Elmer's ears briefly grow into rabbit-like ears to set up a role-reversal scene.